 With a long history of bringing file integrity monitoring innovations to market, CimTrak’s SmartFIM™ quite simply provides a superior solution to your needs.
 By maximizing the features available to you and minimizing solution complexity, CimTrak ensures the highest return on investment (ROI) and the lowest total cost of ownership (TCO) when compared with competing solutions.

 Knowing what changed is only part of the story though.
-Advanced file integrity monitoring (FIM) solutions like CimTrak give you a deeper dive into unauthorzed changes by not only letting you know exactly what
+Advanced file integrity monitoring (FIM) solutions like CimTrak give you a deeper dive into unauthorized changes by not only letting you know exactly what changed but also other forensic details such as:

 PCI DSS and file integrity monitoring fit together like a hand in a glove.
 Specifically, sections 10.5.5 and 11.5 require change detection mechanism to be put in place: